Recognizing Different Types of Numbers

 The set of integers consist of all whole numbers, plus all their negative reflections.
 Zero is an integer, although he’s the only one without a reflection.
 (Probably a vampire.)

 - Rational Numbers.
-This is any number than can be written as the quotient of two integers, otherwise known as a fraction.
+This is any number that can be written as the quotient of two integers, otherwise known as a fraction.
 This includes every integer, because every integer can be written as x/1. -34,823/4?
 Looks weird, but it's totally rational.

 - Irrational Numbers.
 As the name suggests, these buggers can be unpleasant to deal with.
 They cannot be expressed as a fraction, but instead are generally represented by a symbol so we have something to call them. π and are a couple of famous irrational numbers.
 We’ll try to get you their autographs, but please understand that they’re very busy.